North American F-86 Sabre: Pakistan Air Force

-The last of the Sabres were withdrawn from PAF service in 1980 & were replaced with the Shenyang F-6 fighters.
-In total Pakistani pilots flew 320,185 hours in the Sabres out of which about 4,500 hours were flown in wartime operations.They are now on display at PAF Museum and various cities around Pakistan.
+The last of the Sabres were withdrawn from PAF service in 1980 and were replaced with the Shenyang F-6 fighters.
+In total Pakistani pilots flew 320,185 hours in the Sabres out of which about 4,500 hours were flown in wartime operations.
+They are now on display at PAF Museum and various cities around Pakistan.

-1960-1961 Bajaur Campaign
+1960–1961 Bajaur Campaign

-In late 1960, regular and irreguar Afghan forces invaded the Bajaur area of North West Frontier Province in an attempt to anex the region.
-In response, PAF F-86s were sent into the area to provide Close Air Support for Pakistani Forces and local Pakistani Pashtun tribesmen who were fighting the Afghan infiltrators.
+In late 1960, regular and irregular Afghan forces invaded the Bajaur area of North West Frontier Province in an attempt to annex the region.
+In response, PAF F-86s were sent in order to support the Pakistani Forces and local Pakistani Pashtun tribesmen who were fighting the Afghan infiltrators.
 The Sabres also executed bombing runs on Royal Afghan Army positions in Kunar which were attacking Frontier Corps border posts.
+Although the Royal Afghan Air Force had seven MiG-17 squadrons and another MiG-21 squadron being operationalized, no known dogfight has been recorded between the two sides.

 Indo-Pakistani War of 1965

 The Sabre was no longer a world-class fighter (due to availability of supersonic jets).
 However, various sources state the F-86 gave the PAF a technological advantage in 1965.